Nitehawk Cinema puts its film-themed menus into new cookbook

 There’s “The Dude Abides,” a coffee-infused, vodka-and-egg-white concoction with stout, ancho chile, walnut and salted honey syrup, in homage to the White Russians that Jeff Bridges’ character downed like Kool-Aid (“Jesus, you mix a hell of a Caucasian, Jackie”).

 “Try the Veal, It’s the Best in the City” contains veal, new potatoes, olives and sliced blood orange in honor of “The Godfather.”
 In the classic film trilogy, oranges can be seen in scenes involving deeply meaningful death.
-The name is a line uttered by police Capt.
-Mark McCluskey, a mob fixer, to Al Pacino’s Michael Corleone as the reluctant mafioso retrieves a gun to avenge the death of his father.
+The name of the veal dish is based on a line uttered by the character Virgil Sollozzo before Al Pacino’s Michael Corleone shoots him to death, though the Nitehawk book attributes the famous words to corrupt police Capt.
+Mark McCluskey.
+He, too, was executed in the restaurant scene.

 The glossy cookbook is part schtick, like the cocktail “Red Rum,” a mix of rum and hibiscus syrup for “The Shining” (for the uninitiated, “redrum” is murder spelled backward), and part literal movie reference, like the “Cup O’ Pizza” from “The Jerk.”